 The other day I ran across an external clip on drum muffler that I really like.
 The Drum Clip.
 It comes in regular and small.
 I have used both sizes as needed.
 There is also a rubber or felt adhesive pad that can be added.
 It has a small profile on the head which can easily be avoided using brushes.
 So now I am able to use a non-tone control head and just add a Drum Clip.
 It stays securely on the top or bottom rim and is small enough to stay on the drum when put in a case.
 Another side benefit is it can also serve as a “rash” saver pad between the snare drum rim and rack tom shell.
-I have previously been using a Gibraltar Bumper.

 You may also want to see: Fixing Difficult Snare Drums